-Do no significant harm analysis is completed by the Index Provider as part of the Index construction process, as further detailed in the next section of this annex.
+Do no significant harm analysis is completed by the Index provider as part of the Index construction.

 The Index is re-balanced periodically; prior to the re-balance of the Index the indicators referred to below are incorporated in the assessment of the business activities.